-Like their historical forerunners, these argumentative speech topics reflect the current political and social issues impacting on and shaping the lives people in society.
+Like their historical forerunners, these argumentative speech topics reflect the current political and social issues impacting on, and shaping people's lives.

 They can be broad, affecting everybody in the world, for example the global warming controversy, or narrow, concerning comparatively fewer people.
 Apt examples are the issues around school bullying or gun control.

 Regardless of their reach, the subjects draw impassioned opinion.